Sheebah Karungi: Career

-Sexual Harassment
+Sexual harassment

-Sheebah Karungi shared a video of herself on her social media platforms furiously revealing how a certain man who had armed bodyguards sexually harassed her before a performance.
-In the video, Sheebah narrates how a man acted inappropriately in front of her team before she stepped on stage during one of her performances.
+Sheebah Karungi shared a video of herself on her social media platforms in which she described of a man who had armed bodyguards sexually harassed her before a performance.
+She stated that he had acted inappropriately in front of her team before she stepped on stage during one of her performances.

+Personal life

+Sheebah stated that she does not intend to marry but that she might have children.
+She revealed her pregnancy while performing at her Neyanziza concert on October 4, 2024 at Lugogo Cricket Oval, Kampala.
+She gave birth to a healthy boy child Amir on November 24, 2024 in Canada.